ashejim/C964/task2_doc/task2_doc_finish.md

 - If the application is a webpage, submit the web link AND the necessary .html files.
 - If the trained model is stored in a cloud drive, provide the link AND the source code needed to train the model.

 It is acceptable to have code import data or submit links provide the source can't be modified, such as links from Kaggle.com.
+Never use Google Drive, as WGU policy forbids WGU employees from using it.
+Use of Google Colab is acceptable, but upload the source code as directed above.

 ### What if the project files exceed 200 MB?